Statistics (YTD)

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 541 days in the last 5 years of Dow 30 Strategy low volatility, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of 541 days in the last 5 years of Dow 30 Strategy low volatility, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: